Hero background

 FAQs

-During your stay in Sri Lanka, you will live in two different accommodations, designed to guide you gradually from cultural immersion into the hands-on marine conservation experience itself.
+During your stay in Sri Lanka you'll be in two different places, designed to walk you through the experience step by step: from cultural immersion to the marine conservation project itself.

-During the first week, you will stay in one of the residences dedicated to volunteers, located about 4 km from the centre of Kandy.
-The accommodation is simple but welcoming, with shared rooms for 4 to 10 people equipped with beds and linen provided, fans and running water with a hot shower.
+The first week, you'll be hosted in one of the volunteer residences, around 4 km from central Kandy.
+The accommodation is simple but welcoming, with shared rooms of 4 to 10 people, beds with linen provided, fans, and running water with a hot shower.

-Meals are served every day: 3 on weekdays and 2 at the weekend, with mainly vegetarian food and drinks such as water, tea, coffee and milk always available.
-The residence is not just a base, but also a meeting place: here you will get to know other participants, with whom you can cook, exchange stories and share your first week in Sri Lanka.
+Meals are served daily: 3 on weekdays and 2 at the weekend, mainly vegetarian, with water, tea, coffee and milk always available.
+The residence isn't just a base, it's a place to get to know people: you'll meet other participants here, cook together, swap stories and share your first week in Sri Lanka.

-After orientation and your cultural introduction, you will move to the south coast, to Ambalangoda, for your experience at the turtle conservation centre.
-Here too the rooms are shared (4–10 people), with linen provided and lockable rooms.
-The accommodation is basic: there are no hot showers, Wi-Fi, air conditioning or mosquito nets, but you will have fans, running water and safety lockers for personal belongings.
+After the orientation and cultural introduction, you'll move to the south coast at Ambalangoda, to live the experience at the turtle conservation centre.
+Rooms here are also shared (4–10 people), with linen provided and lockable rooms.
+The accommodation is no-frills: there's no hot shower, Wi-Fi, air conditioning or mosquito nets, but you'll have fans, running water and safety lockers for your things.

-Meals follow the same formula: 3 on weekdays and 2 at the weekend, based on typical Sri Lankan cuisine, with water, tea and coffee always available.
-Laundry is available for an extra fee, while supermarkets, ATMs and local shops can be reached in less than 10 minutes on foot.
-Being close to the beach makes the experience even more authentic and laid-back: this is often where volunteers gather at the end of the day’s activities.
+Meals follow the same pattern: 3 on weekdays and 2 at the weekend, with typical Sri Lankan dishes, water, tea and coffee always available.
+Laundry is paid, and supermarkets, ATMs and local shops are less than 10 minutes on foot.
+The beach is right there, which makes the experience feel more relaxed and grounded: it's often where volunteers gather at the end of the day.

 - Shared rooms (4–10 people) with beds and linen provided